renjithmadhavan/data-science-portfolio/_posts/articles/2016-12-17-WNV-BlogPost.md

 ## Evaluate linear model for predicting mosquito number

-The R^2 of the first model is 0.11, meaning that only 11% of observed mosquito population variation is explained by our weather model.To further evaluate the linear regression model, we can examine the residual errors against predicted numbers in the training data.
+The R^2 of the first model is 0.11, meaning that only 11% of observed mosquito population variation is explained by our weather model.
+To further evaluate the linear regression model, we can examine the residual errors against predicted numbers in the training data.

 {% highlight r %}